 So with that in mind, the things you should include on the product roadmap are:

 Different time horizons that reflect increasing uncertainty.
-Instead of dates, I use Now, Next and Future.
+Instead of dates, I use Now, Next, Later, and Never.

 - Now are the outcomes you know you’re working to deliver now or will start working on soon.